EternityForest/KaithemAutomation/kaithem/src/docs/devices.md

 keys can be anything, but domain name based names help avoid collisions.

-To create your own device types, all you have to do is subclass devices.Device, and add your subclass to the weak dict devices.deviceTypes.
+To create your own device types, all you have to do is subclass devices.Device(Also available at kaithem.devices.Device), and add your subclass to the weak dict devices.deviceTypes(Also available as kaithem.devices.deviceTypes)

+deviceTypes is a weakref dict, you must keep a reference to your class.

 Java-style "com.foo.devicetype" names are suggested to avoid collisions.